Weight Loss Drugs

 Can a weight loss capsule take off 20, 30, 40 pounds?

-Americans are learning to downsize everything — except for food portions and our bodies.
-Despite efforts by government and private organizations, the obesity epidemic is a runaway train.
+Americans are learning to downsize everything — except for food portions.
+Despite efforts by the medical community and government and private organizations, the obesity epidemic seems to be a runaway train.
 And, just as there's no magic bullet for any big health problem, there's no magic weight loss capsule.

 The combo affect